 Do not abbreviate; capitalize only when part of a formal title before a name.
 Assistant and associate as relating to academic titles are not interchangeable.
 In some materials it may not be necessary to designate a professor as assistant or associate; the writer may choose to identify a faculty member in relation to their specialty: biologist, agronomist, etc. See entry on identities.

-Student government representing UNL students.
+Student government representing students at Nebraska.
 ASUN on second reference.
 The elected president of ASUN is a non-voting member of the NU Board of Regents.